Directed by: Joss Whedon || Produced by: Kevin Feige

 In the end, Age of Ultron, much like Christopher Nolan’s Interstellar (2014), is a good compass for determining what type of cinephile or movie-fan you are.
-If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie a ton.
+If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie much.
 If you’re the kind of fan who relies on heavy duty CGI-spectacle and/or childhood nostalgia to fuel your appreciation of a bigger cinematic picture and overarching canonical universe, you will get a lot out of this movie.
-It’s almost like a litmus test for determining where one’s artistic sensibilities lie.
+It’s almost a litmus test for determining where one’s artistic sensibilities lie.

 Where I have more respect for something like Interstellar is that at least a film like that takes chances with its huge budget and mainstream director-appeal; it tries to do something relatively new or different, where as AoU, I feel, is just more of the same.
 It’s repetitive, it’s ho-hum, and I’ve seen it all before, including in the previous Avengers movie, but wrapped within a tighter script, better developed characters, and more coherent action.

 SUMMARY & RECOMMENDATION: Though I’m not sure they adhere to the laws of Newtonian physics or any physical universe I’ve ever heard of, the FX are colorful and epic.
 The finale is a good mix of shoot ’em ups, robot-bashing, and good ole-fashioned superhero rescues.
 The MCU continues to rely on its overwhelmingly likable cast and character banter to carry its stories, and I suppose in that respect, it succeeds.

 —> ON THE FENCE